 I never used to notice the weather or the trees.
 But now I get up in the morning and think to myself, “Welcome to another day on planet earth”.

-Nicky is 52, and has been married for 30 years this year.
+Nicky is 52, and has been married for 30 years.
 She has two daughters aged 21 and 24, and a house full of animals.
 In December 2014, at the age of 49, she was diagnosed with breast cancer.
 She was supported by Cavendish Cancer Care through physio healing, after having chemotherapy and radiotherapy.
 She has since volunteered for Cavendish as part of the Buddy Scheme.

 The transformation in me since starting my treatment at the Cavendish has been amazing.
 I feel so much better – I’m sleeping well, I’m less anxious, I’ve got more energy, more enthusiasm, and more confidence.